thegodone/molds-branch/trunk/doc/README.txt

     http://d.hatena.ne.jp/futofuji/20130627/p1

 ==============================================================================
-COMPILE(using GNUmake):
+COMPILE:
-   In the "src" directory of the MolDS package.
+   GNUMake is used to compile the MolDS in the "src" directory of the MolDS package.
+   MolDS officially suport the following three cases.

-   Case i) The Intel mpi compiler (mpiicpc) which is wrapping the Intel c++ compiler (icpc)
+   Case i) The Intel mpi compiler (mpiicpc) wrapping the Intel c++ compiler (icpc)
       Change the "BOOST_TOP_DIR" in Makefile to the top directory of the Boost C++ Libraries in your systems.